jonnonz1/nz-statute-book/acts/public/1993/privacy-act-1993.md

   (b) enabling the Commissioner to respond to enquiries from the public seeking information of the kind referred to in any of paragraphs (a) to (f) of section 21(1),—

 ### 23 Privacy officers
-It shall be the responsibility of each agency to ensure that there are, within that agency, 1 or more individuals whose responsibilities include—
+(1) It shall be the responsibility of each agency to ensure that there are, within that agency, 1 or more individuals whose responsibilities include—
   (a) the encouragement of compliance, by the agency, with the information privacy principles:
   (b) dealing with requests made to the agency pursuant to this Act:
   (c) working with the Commissioner in relation to investigations conducted pursuant to Part 8 in relation to the agency:
   (d) otherwise ensuring compliance by the agency with the provisions of this Act.
+(2) In relation to the functions of a departmental agency, the responsibility under this section lies with the departmental agency.

 ### 24 Annual report
 (1) Without limiting the right of the Commissioner to report at any other time, but subject to section 120, the annual report of the Commissioner under section 150 of the Crown Entities Act 2004 must include a report with respect to the operation of this Act during the year to which the report relates.